silvestrue/silvestru-it/contact.md

       Great.

-      Here is my "ideal wife/client list":
+      Here is my "ideal wife/client":

-      (1) Personality match - we get along like a house on fire.
-Business is personal, life is too short to not enjoy working together.
+      (1) Personality match - business is personal, life is too short to not enjoy working together.
 So from everything you've seen/read/watched about me, why me specifically? :-)

       (2) Let me know what you're selling.
 Hopefully it's not [arsenic disguised